OST to Exchange Migration

 - See the detailed list of EdbMails system requirements for OST file conversion.

-- Launch the EdbMails application.
+- Open the EdbMails application.

 - Select ‘OST Recovery and Migration’